 - Monitor the weather reports carefully;

-- Elevate belongings in their garages and any low-lying areas on their property; and
+- Elevate belongings in your garages and any low-lying areas on your property; and

 - Pick up sandbags from SF Public Works.